-Where children leave the school or college ensure their child protection file is transferred to the new school or college as soon as possible.
+Where children leave the school or college ensure their child protection file is transferred to the new school or college within 5 days of the transfer.
 This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.